Travel Planning and Authorization

 can be a distraction to the driver.

-Special care should be exercised in the selection and authorization of driver for
+Special care should be exercised in the selection and authorization of van drivers.

-van.
-In addition to proper licenses and clear driving records, a prospective van driver
+In addition to proper licenses and clean driving records, a prospective van driver

-should have a mature and responsible attitude and preferable have experience driving
+should have a mature and responsible attitude and have experience driving vans.

 Long distance trips should not extend the driving day beyond ten hours, and this duration

 should only be achieved by alternating drivers at least every two hours.
-Driving later
+Drivers cannot

 Automobile Liability Insurance